giellalt/giellalt.github.io/infra/Unicode.md

 Only Times New Roman is ok, with the same issue as for Pages/macOS system renderer above.
 The other fonts have various strange issues:

-- **Helvetica:** all macrons are rendered in the same position relative to the baseline, and crashes with the base character or diaeresis
+- **Helvetica:** all macrons are rendered in the same position relative to the baseline, and overlaps with the base character or diaeresis
 - **Times:** same as for Helvetica + the macron is displaced to the right
 - **Arial Unicode MS:** same as for Helvetica + strange interletter spacing issues that forces the text on two lines